Ivan123yoo/Assignment-4./code_and_results.md

 # **Altimetry Classification - Preprocessing Functions**

 ## **Overview**
-Before applying machine learning models to classify Sentinel-3 altimetry data, it is essential to preprocess the raw waveform data.
-This step ensures that the input features are properly structured and optimized for classification.
-The following preprocessing functions help transform waveform characteristics into meaningful numerical values that can be used to distinguish between sea ice and leads.
+Preprocessing the raw waveform data is crucial before using machine learning models to classify Sentinel-3 altimetry data.
+This stage guarantees that the input features are appropriately organised and classified-optimized.
+In order to convert waveform features into useful numerical values that can be used to differentiate between leads and sea ice, the following preprocessing functions are helpful.

 ## **Peakiness Calculation**
-The peakiness function analyzes the shape of a waveform by identifying the highest peak and measuring how sharply the waveform energy is concentrated.
-By computing the peak-to-mean ratio, this function provides insight into waveform sharpness, which is useful for distinguishing between surfaces like open water and sea ice.
-Leads generally exhibit higher peakiness, while rougher ice surfaces have more spread-out energy distributions.
+By determining the highest peak and quantifying the degree of energy concentration in the waveform, the peakiness function examines the waveform's shape.
+This function gives information about waveform sharpness by calculating the peak-to-mean ratio, which is helpful for differentiating between surfaces such as sea ice and open ocean.
+Higher peakiness is typically seen in leads, whereas more dispersed energy distributions are found on rougher ice surfaces.

 ## **GPOD Variable Extraction**
-Different variables in the Sentinel-3 dataset exist at different resolutions, requiring interpolation for consistency.
-The GPOD extraction function resamples low-resolution 1 Hz data to match the 20 Hz high-resolution measurements, ensuring that all features are aligned correctly.
-This step is critical for preventing discrepancies in time-series analysis and ensuring the dataset is complete for classification models.
+Interpolation is necessary for consistency because various variables in the Sentinel-3 dataset exist at different resolutions.
+To make sure that all features are properly aligned, the GPOD extraction algorithm resamples low-resolution 1 Hz data to match the 20 Hz high-resolution observations.
+In order to avoid inconsistencies in time-series analysis and guarantee that the dataset is comprehensive for classification models, this step is essential.

 ## **Stack Standard Deviation (SSD) Calculation**
 The SSD function analyzes the spread of waveform energy by fitting a Gaussian model to the waveform.
 This provides a numerical measure of how dispersed the energy is, which can help distinguish between smooth open water and rough sea ice surfaces.
 A higher SSD value generally indicates a more scattered waveform, which is associated with ice-covered regions, while lower values suggest smoother, more reflective surfaces such as leads.